ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

 If you are not only adjusting existing output but instead you are adding metadata to a class that did not report any in the past, this class must register itself **before the simulation starts**.
 Anything that experiences some form of initialisation at runtime, e.g., :ref:`plugins <usage-plugins>` should register themselves after their initialisation.
-To stick with the example, a plugin could implement
+To stick with the example, a plugin could add

   .. literalinclude:: ../../../include/picongpu/simulation/control/Simulation.hpp
      :language: C++